Paleobiogeochemistry/isowater_SEPregion/README.md

 The code provide the execution of several stadistical analysis and representation of data in plots from the coastal and oceanic section by water masses organized by their porcentage of contribution in the water mixture.
 A detail list of the analysis is listed here:

-- Histograms for hidrological parameters: temperature, salinity, oxygen, nutrients.
+- Histograms for chemical parameters: temperature, salinity, oxygen, nutrients.
 - Histograms for stable isotope parameters: oxygen, deuterium, carbon isotopes with carbon isotope sea-air exchange
 - Mann Whitney test by water comparing isotopic signatures (oxygen, deuterium, carbon)
 - Computation of carbon isotope sea-air exchange effect corrected by phosphate (Broecker and Maier-Reimer, 1992) or apparent oxygen utilization (Keir et al., 1998).